Year of call 2006

 He has significant experience of commercial and contractual disputes across a variety of sectors, including financial services, leisure, hospitality and industry.

-Chambers & Partners UK Bar Guide 2017 praises Michael's extensive experience of seeking urgent injunctions and possession orders in high profile cases, saying "he rose to the challenge at short notice and got a fantastic result for our client."
+Chambers & Partners UK Bar Guide 2017 praises Michael’s extensive experience and track record of success in seeking urgent injunctions and possession orders where land is being occupied by protesters or other trespassers, saying “he rose to the challenge at short notice and got a fantastic result for our client.”

-Developers who are not qualified lawyers may instruct Michael under the Bar’s direct public access scheme.
+Developers and other non-lawyers may instruct Michael under the Bar’s direct public access scheme.